Adjunct Faculty Page: Click Here

 Professor PAUL SWANN writes about visual culture from a critical and historical perspective.
 His research interests include the international culture trade, and media and the city.
 His most recent published work addresses the culture industries and the post-industrial city.
 His articles have appeared in numerous journals and scholarly anthologies, including Studies in Visual Communication, Cinema Journal, Critical Communication Review, Historical Media Development, Velvet Light Trap and Journal of Film, Radio and Television.
 His most recent work is “From Workshop to Backlot: The Greater Philadelphia Film Office,” published in Cinema and the City: Film and Urban Societies in Urban Context (2001).
 Professor Swann’s books include The British Documentary Film Movement, 1926-1946 and The Hollywood Feature Film in Postwar Britain.
 He has reviewed manuscripts for University of Minnesota Press, Cambridge University Press, Temple University Press, Vanderbilt University Press, and Focal Press.
 He has consulted for the National Endowment on the Humanities and the United States Information Agency.
 His television credits include film research for Once in a Million Years (BBC-TV documentary) and Private Schultz (BBC-TV drama series).
 Film and Media Arts courses taught by Professor Swann include Introduction to Film and Video Analysis, Media & Culture, History of Narrative Film, Critical History of Documentary Film, Film Theory and Aesthetics, Critical and Interpretive Methods, Communication Aesthetics, Film History, and Postmodern Criticism.
 Professor Swann also offers courses in the American Studies and Intellectual Heritage programs and has taught at Temple University’s campuses in Tokyo and London.

-Assistant professor Rea Tajiri is a filmmaker and artist who earned her BFA and MFA degree from the California Institute of the Arts in post-studio art.
-After a successful fundraising campaign on Indiegogo this past summer, she is completing post-production on a new hybrid-documentary, River is Remembering.
+Assistant Professor Rea Tajiri is a filmmaker and visual artist who earned her BFA and MFA degree from the California Institute of the Arts in post-studio art.
+She recently completed a new hybrid-documentary, Lordville, which premiered at CAAMFest 2014 at the Pacific Film Archives and is currently in festival distribution.
 In this new work, Tajiri explores the ways in which landscape, memory and history reverberate in a small New York town on the Delaware River.
-Professor Tajiri’s earlier works have been included in several Whitney Biennials.
-Her 1991 award winning personal essay film History and Memory, premiered at the Biennial and won several awards including the Distinguished Achievement Award from the International Documentary Association, and a Special Jury Award; New Genres from the San Fransisco International Film Festival.
+Professor Tajiri’s earlier works have been included in several major film festivals.
+Her award winning personal essay film History and Memory, premiered at the 1991 Whitney Biennial and won several awards including the Distinguished Achievement Award from the International Documentary Association, and a Special Jury Award; New Genres from the San Fransisco International Film Festival.
 The film has been written about by film scholars such as Bill Nichols, Laura U. Marks, Michael Renov and writer David L. Eng.
 Tajiri and civil-rights organizer Pat Saunders co-produced a film on the life of Harlem human-rights activist Yuri Kochiyama entitled: Passion for Justice.
-The film is currently in distribution with Women Make Movies.
+Both films are currently in distribution with Women Make Movies.
 Tajiri’s debut dramatic feature film Strawberry Fields was funded through an ITVS Production Grant and had its European premier at the 54th Mostra Internazionale d’Arte Cinematografica (Venice Film Festival) in 1997.
 It won the Grand Prix at the Fukuoka Asian International Film Festival the following year.
+The film received distribution through Vanguard Releasing.
 Tajiri is a two-time recipient of the Rockefeller Media Fellowship, and two NEA Visual Arts Fellowships.
 She was awarded residencies from the MacDowell Colony and Smack Mellon.
-Currently, she is an Assistant Professor in the Division of Theater, Film and Media Arts at Temple University and is serving the 2012-13 year as Faculty Director for the Temple University Los Angeles Study Away Program.
+Currently, she is an Assistant Professor in the Division of Theater, Film and Media Arts at Temple University where she teaches documentary production.
+Tajiri served as the 2012-13 Faculty Director for the Temple University Los Angeles Study Away Program.

 Contact Email: email@example.com